andrewpey/vtland/_includes/tldr.md

 We are developing **Voxel Tycoon** — strategy game about *transportation*, *building&nbsp;factories*, and *mining* beautiful voxel landscapes.

-So, if you like games such as OpenTTD, Factorio or playng modded Minecraft, you're in the right place.
+So, if you like games such as OpenTTD and Factorio, or playng modded Minecraft, you're in the right place.

 {% comment %}